 Sakura studied Sasuke carefully, noting the underlying look of worry in his scowl.

 "Mother should be done cooking breakfast," Sasuke said as he stood up from his seat.
+He offered a hand to Sakura and helped her up.

 "He always eats breakfast at home."

+Sakura cringed.
 "Maybe Itachi still can't get up… That should give me an excuse to stay in this room instead."

-Sakura had, being friends with Sasuke since their genin days, eaten breakfast with the Uchiha household on several occasions.
-However, Naruto was usually with her and, given his talkative nature and his reputation, attention was mostly given to him if it was directed to the guests.
-This saved Sakura from having to talk on the dinner table unless she was spoken to— a trait that Fugaku Uchiha had once commented on with 'it's a relief to see that the Godaime's student retains class in her demeanor'.
+Sakura had, being friends with Sasuke since their Academy days, eaten breakfast with the Uchiha head's household on several occasions.
+However, Naruto was always with her and, given his talkative nature and his reputation, attention was mostly given to him if it was directed to the guests.
+This saved Sakura from having to talk on the dinner table unless she was spoken to— a trait that Uchiha Fugaku had once commented on with 'it's a relief to see that the Godaime's student retains class in her demeanor'.
 Sakura had wanted to send a fist straight to the man's face in defense of her mentor, but she settled giving him a polite smile while mentioning that her shishou had taught her how to be diplomatic especially to people who otherwise she'd rather strangle.
 There was an awkward pause in the dinner table broken only by Naruto confirming that Sakura wasn't one to hesitate in punching people when they're rude at the table— an experience he could easily relate to.

 "It would have been ideal if it was attended to immediately," Fugaku said, and Sakura swore she'd buy her mentor the best sake her wallet could afford if the topic was changed immediately.